raulh82vlc/raulh82vlc.github.io/about.md

 # Work experience

 ## Currently
-- **Remote Senior Staff Software Engineer (Mobile)** at **Zendesk** from March 2024 onwards.
+- **Remote Senior Staff Software Engineer (Mobile and SDKs)** at **Zendesk** from March 2024 onwards.

 	- We create delightful Customer Experiences (CX) with the best teams at Zendesk.
 	- Group Tech Lead for Mobile SDKs: Android, Unity and iOS & Mobile Apps (Support): Android and iOS.
-	- Working on the Android Native Messaging SDK.
+	- We work on the Android Native Messaging SDK.
-	- Working on Scaling Mobile SDKs and Apps.
+	- We work on Scaling Mobile SDKs and Apps.
 	- Architect and Mentor.

 ## Formerly
 - **Remote Staff Software Engineer (Mobile SDKs)** at **Zendesk** from June 2022 until February 2024.
-	- Helping Zendesk creating delightful customer experiences for the Mobile SDKs team.
+	- Helped Zendesk creating delightful customer experiences for the Mobile SDKs team.
 	- Mobile SDKs.
-	- Working on the Android Native Messaging SDK.
+	- Worked on the Android Native Messaging SDK.
-	- Working on Scaling Mobile SDKs.
+	- Worked on Scaling Mobile SDKs.
 	- Staff Plus: Architect archetype.
 	- Mentor.